msu-video-group/NIC-RobustBench/README.md

 # example of launching
 ./launch.sh 0 bpp_increase_loss random-noise jpegai-v51-hop-b05 0

+# to launch a set of attacks/codecs you can edit launch_all.sh script
+# configure launch_all.sh to run desired attacks/codecs
+chmod +x launch.sh launch_all.sh
+./launch_all.sh
 ```

 Be aware that the first time script is launching it will download all necessary weights of about 10 Gb.
 To download them manually run in the root of directory: